La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **la bab djansyn cu tcidu**

-However, in spoken language it is still necessary to put a short pause before and after le cmevla.
+However, in spoken language, it is still necessary to put a short pause before and after le cmevla.

-Bob's first name, the name of the language _Lojban_ can be used in Lojban without many changes:
+Bob's first name, the name of the language _Lojban_, can be used in Lojban without many changes:

 > **la .lojban. cu bangu mi**
 > _I speak Lojban._